“I implore Euodia and I implore Syntyche to be of the same mind in the Lord.”

 “to be of the same mind in the Lord”

 The word “same” occurs in 2:2, where Paul presented a powerful challenge to unity.
-Examples of oneness of attitude are seen in Christ, Timothy, Epaphroditus, and Paul himself.
+In chapter two, examples of oneness of attitude are seen in Christ, Timothy, Epaphroditus, and Paul himself.

 Their conflict was rooted in attitudes.
 The solution is found in correct attitudes.
 A conflict starts with our attitude, not with what someone says about us.
 People may say all kinds of things about us.
 They may tell lies about us.
 They might say unkind things about us, but there will never be conflict unless we change our attitude.